-Inside this high roofs would be some sort of large attic space wherein people typically use it for sericulture — or the cultivation of silkworms for producing silk.
+NOTE: Gassho-zukuri roughly means “hands in prayer” and it is derived from how the roof’s shape resembles two hands in prayer.
+This design has been developed for years to help withstand heavy snow, especially with how the region typically experiences such during winter.
+Inside these high roofs would be some sort of large attic space wherein people typically use it for sericulture — or the cultivation of silkworms for producing silk.

-If you’re more into videos, come and take a peek into the vlog I made below which showcases my visit to Shirakawa!
+If you’re more into videos, come and take a peek into the vlog I made below which showcases my visit to Shirakawago!
 (Starts at time slot 03:42).

 To be more specific, the UNESCO World Heritage Sites in Shirakawa and Ogimachi are the 3 historic mountain villages of Ogimachi, Ainokura, and Suganuma which in total make up about 68 hectares (0.68 km2).
 They are all strictly protected in order to continue preserving its historic and natural environment.